cloudmesh-community/fa18-523-60/paper/paper.md

    CGroup: /system.slice/mongodb.service
            └─2312 /usr/bin/mongod --unixSocketPrefix=/run/mongodb --config /etc/mongodb.conf

-6. Verfiy Config - The command below verifies the version,server and port
+Verfiy Config - The command below verifies the version,server and port

 `mongo --eval 'db.runCommand({ connectionStatus: 1 })'`

-7. Similarly, you can restart the MongoDB
+Similarly, you can restart the MongoDB

-`$sudo systemctl restart mongodb`
+`$ sudo systemctl restart mongodb`

-8. To allow access to MongoDB from outside hosted server you can use below command.
+To allow access to MongoDB from outside hosted server you can use below command.
 It opens the fire wall connections [@www-digitaloceaninst].

-`$sudo ufw allow from your_other_server_ip/32 to any port 27017`
+`$ sudo ufw allow from your_other_server_ip/32 to any port 27017`

 status can be verified using

-`$sudo ufw status`
+`$ sudo ufw status`

-9. Other MongoDBc Configuration can be edited through /etc/mongodb.conf files such as port and hostnames , file paths
+Other MongoDBc Configuration can be edited through /etc/mongodb.conf files such as port and hostnames , file paths

-`sudo nano /etc/mongodb.conf`
+`$ sudo nano /etc/mongodb.conf`

-> "Add your server's IP address to the bindIP value:" [@www-digitaloceaninst].
+Add your server's IP address to the bindIP value [@www-digitaloceaninst].

 logappend=true

 bind_ip = 127.0.0.1,your_server_ip
 *port = 27017*

-> "MongoDB is now listening for remote connections, but anyone can access it"
+MongoDB is now listening for remote connection and anyone can access it [@www-digitaloceaninst].
-> [@www-digitaloceaninst].